Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Rams stats and trends

-- In Los Angeles' 12 games this season, it has five wins against the spread.

-- Los Angeles' games this season have gone over the point total six times in 12 opportunities (50%).
+- Los Angeles' games this year have hit the over six times in 12 opportunities (50%).

-- When Los Angeles records more than 18.7 points, it is 5-5 against the spread and 8-2 overall.
+- Los Angeles is 5-5 against the spread and 8-2 overall when the team scores more than 18.7 points.

-- In games that Los Angeles totals over 318.8 yards, the team is 5-6 against the spread and 8-3 overall.
+- Los Angeles is 5-6 against the spread and 8-3 overall when the team picks up over 318.8 yards.

-- The Rams have 14 giveaways this season, while the Cardinals have 23 takeaways.
+- This season the Rams have 14 turnovers, nine fewer than the Cardinals have takeaways (23).

 Home and road insights